-(3) The values are applicable for longitudinal and transverse tensile test specimens as well.

-(2) Where deemed necessary by the Society, other tests may be required in addition to the specified tests.
+- (3) The values are applicable for longitudinal and transverse tensile test specimens as well. - (4) Elongation in L=50 apply for thicknesses up to and including 12.5 mm and in L=5d for thicknesses over 12.5 mm - (2) Where deemed necessary by the Society, other tests may be required in addition to the specified tests.
 [See Guidance]

-(1) For test samples for rolled products, if the weight of one lot exceeds 2 tonnes, one extra test specimen is to be taken from every 2 tonnes of the product or fraction thereof, in each lot except where specially approved by the Society.

-One lot is made up of rolled products of the same alloy and from the same cast, of the same thickness, manufactured by the same process and having been submitted simultaneously to the same temper condition.
-For single plate or coil weighting more than 2 tonnes each, one lot is made up of a single plate or coil.

-(2) For test samples for extruded shapes with a nominal weight of less than 1 kg/m, except where specially approved by the Society, one test specimen is to be taken from each 1 tonne, or fraction thereof, in each lot.
+- (1) For test samples for rolled products, if the weight of one lot exceeds 2 tonnes, one extra test specimen is to be taken from every 2 tonnes of the product or fraction thereof, in each lot except where specially approved by the Society. - One lot is made up of rolled products of the same alloy and from the same cast, of the same thickness, manufactured by the same process and having been submitted simultaneously to the same temper condition.
+For single plate or coil weighting more than 2 tonnes each, one lot is made up of a single plate or coil. - (2) For test samples for extruded shapes with a nominal weight of less than 1 kg/m, except where specially approved by the Society, one test specimen is to be taken from each 1 tonne, or fraction thereof, in each lot.
 For nominal weights between 1 and 5 kg/m, one test specimen is to be taken from each 2 tonnes or fraction hereof, in each lot.
 If the nominal weight exceeds 5 kg/m, one test specimen is to be taken for each 3 tonnes of the product or fraction thereof, in each lot.